stemid/kraft/README.md

 Work in progress to create a web interface for the Tellstick and some devices connected to it that can power on/off lamps in my home so far.

+This example assumes you have both a tellstick.conf file filled with devices (which are then irretated on in "for device in tell.Devices" as well as the telldusd daemon running.

+The goal is to eventually get around these requirements and allow a direct iteraction with, at the very least, no configuration file.

 # Example

     >>> import td